 Before we know it, it will be that time of year again…the back to school season!!
 As busy moms it is necessary for our peace and sanity to be able to maintain a level of consistency and normalcy before the school day begins and the hours after school before bedtime.
 As summer winds down to a close, many of us find ourselves working to build those before and after school routines back into you day.
-To help you get started, I am going to share with you our family’s before school and after school routines, as well as show you how to create them in order to make them super successful.
+To help you get started, I am going to share with you our family’s before school and after school routines, as well as steps to create them in order to make your routines super successful.

 I have perfected these systems over time and am so excited to share them with you!
 These were things that worked beautifully before making the shift to homeschooling and are still working now that Franki is back in school.
-It’s holding true through extra curricular activities and with my little one, and I know it will work for you too!
+It’s holding true through extra curricular activities and with my little one.
+Certainly, it will work for you too!
 Let’s jump right in and get started on the only before school and after school routine you need as a busy mom!

 Listen below for the entire episode on The Systemize Your Life Podcast

-The Before School And After School Routine You Need In Your Life
+The Only Before School And After School Routine You Need In Your Life

 When it comes to my before school and after school routines, I do have time stamps and encourage you to do this as well.
 I find time stamps to be important when establishing a new routine to give you start and finish times and help you better work this into your daily routine.
 And if you have specific things happening within these times, go ahead and put those times in too to help you stay on track.